STOP here to find some interesting facts on the Norwegian economy and a few tidbits about Norway's history.

 Fishing and the Sea

-Naturally, the abundance of fish and seafood always have played a big part in Norway's survival.
+The abundance of fish and seafood has always played a big part in Norway's economy, and that still remains.

-Norway's borders to saltwater on three sides - so a seafaring people they surely are.
+Norway borders saltwater on three sides - so seafaring people they surely are.
 Fishing for large and small seafood still is and was a big part of the Norwegian economy and survival.

 Preservation of Foods